amonull/BPM/templates/README.md

 Used in files.
 Used to tell bpm to use full path for users home i.e. {HOME} = /home/\<user\>

-### {dep* dep*}
+### {dep*,dep*}

 Used in Host_deps.
-This option allows template builder to make a space seperated list inside curly brackets to make alternative dependecies, if one inside that list is found on system, bpm will consider that dependecy fulfilled.
+This option allows template builder to make a comma seperated list inside curly brackets to make alternative dependecies, if one inside that list is found on system, bpm will consider that dependecy fulfilled.

 ## How To Make Templates